-across the Ross Ice Shelf.
-Intrusions of continental air into the MBL are a common phenomenon within the region (Coggins et al., 2014; Coggins & McDonald, 2015).
-Near the end of the observation period, after March 18th, 2018, the source-receptor simulations showed that our measurements were also sensitive to surface fluxes from the South Island of New Zealand.
+It was evident from Figure 2a, however, that our observations near the Ross Ice shelf were sensitive to nonmarine sources.
+The fraction of the time the particles spent above nonmarine surfaces throughout their 5-day simulations increased rapidly as the R/V Tangaroa approached Cape Adare, Antarctica.
+Throughout this period we observed strong, southerly winds, which brought continental, Antarctic air across the Ross Ice Shelf.
+Intrusions of continental air into the MBL are a common phenomenon within the region (Coggins & McDonald, 2015; Coggins et al., 2014).
+Near the end of the observation period, after 18 March 2018, the source-receptor simulations showed that our measurements were also sensitive to surface fluxes from the South Island of New Zealand.
 This was a direct result of the strong northerlies we observed throughout our return transect.

-As we identified in Section 3.1, the rain-equivalent snow rates forecast by AMPS were not well-correlated with snowfall intensity measured onboard the R/V Tangaroa.
+As we identified in section 3.1, the rain-equivalent snow rates forecast by AMPS were not well correlated with snowfall intensity measured onboard the R/V Tangaroa.
 While the frequency of occurrence of these events seemed consistent, it is important to note that the wet deposition scheme used by FLEXPART-WRF implicitly assumed that in-cloud activation events only occurred within a precipitating cloud.
-Hence, the frequency of in-cloud scavenging events was almost certainly under-estimated within the source-receptor simulations.
+Hence, the frequency of in-cloud scavenging events was almost certainly underestimated within the source-receptor simulations.
 As Hertel et al. (1995) note, the magnitude of the loss of particles to in-cloud activation is almost always greater than either below-cloud scavenging or dry deposition.
 In fact, an activation event is always strong enough to terminate a particle trajectory within FLEXPART-WRF.
-Therefore, it was expected that the source-receptor modeling vastly overestimated the near surface residence time by continuing to advect particles that should have been completely scavenged by cloud.
-However, a lack of boundary layer cloud within the simulation did not stem from this issue alone.
-It has been well-established that there is currently a large shortwave radiation bias over the Southern Ocean (Bodas-Salcedo et al., 2014).
-Observations of cloud base height from radiosondes and ceilometer measurements throughout this same voyage showed that the shortwave radiation bias is related to the lack of low-level cloud and fog predicted within atmospheric models (Kuma et al., 2019).
-Therefore, it is reasonable to expect that even with an improved in-cloud activation scheme (e.g. Grythe et al. (2017)), FLEXPART-WRF still would have under-estimated the frequency
+Therefore, it was expected that the source-receptor modeling vastly overestimated the near-surface residence time by continuing to advect particles that should have been completely scavenged by cloud.
+However, a lack of boundary layer cloud

 Figure 3.
-Number concentration size spectra measured from the PCASP-100X (0.1-3 μ m) and the DMPS (0.02-0.3 μ m) on February 20th, 2018 at 1300 UTC.
+Number concentration size spectra measured from the PCASP-100X (0.1-3 μ m) and the DMPS (0.02-0.3 μ m) on 20 February 2018 at 1300 UTC.
 Particle sizes have been corrected to 80% relative humidity (Gerber, 1985).
 Number concentrations for particles larger than 0.5 μ m were used to constrain a single log-normal number concentration size distribution ("SSP mode").
-This method has been used by other researchers (e.g. Modini et al. (2015) and Quinn et al. (2017)) to constrain the contribution of SSPs to the total number concentration size spectra.
+This method has been used by other researchers (e.g., Modini et al., 2015 and Quinn et al., 2017) to constrain the contribution of SSPs to the total number concentration size spectra.
 The Aitken and accumulation modes are shown for reference.

-of droplet activation events.
-This would have a substantial impact on our source-receptor calculations, resulting in significantly less ocean surface area contributing to the integral in Eq.
-(8).
-To visualize this effect, we have also shown the cumulative near surface residence time for a two-day simulation in Fig. 2b, instead of the five-day simulation shown in Fig. 2a.
-This is addressed further in Section 3.4.
+within the simulation did not stem from this issue alone.
+It has been well established that there is currently a large shortwave radiation bias over the Southern Ocean (Bodas-Salcedo et al., 2014).
+Observations of cloud base height from radiosondes and ceilometer measurements throughout this same voyage showed that the shortwave radiation bias is related to the lack of low-level cloud and fog predicted within atmospheric models (Kuma et al., 2019).
+Therefore, it is reasonable to expect that even with an improved in-cloud activation scheme (e.g., Grythe et al., 2017), FLEXPART-WRF still would have underestimated the frequency of droplet activation events.
+This would have a substantial impact on our source-receptor calculations, resulting in significantly less ocean surface area contributing to the integral in equation (8).
+To visualize this effect, we have also shown the cumulative near-surface residence time for a 2-day simulation in Figure 2b, instead of the 5-day simulation shown in Figure 2a.
+This is addressed further in section 3.4.

-3.3 Number Concentrations of Sea Spray
+3.3.
+Number Concentrations of Sea Spray